dikortis/LetsTalkETC/Episodes/Episode_15.md

-this stuff it's actually really fascinating and rewarding in the in evolve itself so you need to start you need to start with learning learning a functional language and there's some really good resources out there
+this stuff it's actually really fascinating and rewarding in the in evolve itself so you need to start you need to start with learning a functional language and there's some really good resources out there
 I mean I'm particularly familiar with